hotdog1948/icumockup_react_scratch0/README.md

-THIS PROJECT TESTS THE END-TO-END DEV-DEP CYCLE VIA BLUEMIX.
+THIS PROJECT TESTS THE END-TO-END DEV-DEP CYCLE VIA BLUEMIX.G

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).